Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description uses a specific verb ('Send') and resource ('ephemeral message') with scope ('to a user in a channel').
-It clearly distinguishes from siblings like chat_post_message (persistent) and chat_me_message (as bot).
+The description clearly states the action ('Send'), the resource ('ephemeral message'), and the target ('to a user in a channel').
+This distinguishes it from siblings like chat_post_message (regular message) and chat_me_message (me message), providing specific verb+resource differentiation.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.